Reorg Handling

 L1 anchoring by committing to the last Bitcoin hash in the Bitcoin Light Client contract, preventing the L2 from claiming validity on a forked Bitcoin chain

-Key constraint: The circuit's mathematical constraints make it impossible to generate a valid proof for invalid state transitions (e.g., unauthorized token mints, invalid transfers).
-If a malicious sequencer publishes invalid blocks, batch proof generation will also fail.
+Key constraint: The circuit's mathematical constraints make it impossible to generate a valid proof for invalid state transitions (e.g., unauthorized token mints or invalid transfers).
+If a malicious sequencer publishes invalid blocks, batch proof generation will fail.

-Full nodes extract batch proofs from Bitcoin, verify their cryptographic validity, and confirm outputs match their local state.
-Mismatches result in proof rejection.
+Full nodes extract batch proofs from Bitcoin, verify their cryptographic validity, and confirm the outputs match their local state.
+Any mismatch results in proof rejection.

 Security Against Malicious Batch Prover